bangerang-rob/About/README.md

      Story behind the name @bangerang-rob:
      BANGERANG, which is acutally just a referenace to the lost boys from the movie hook.
-     Apart from it being a super badass movie with one of the top actors ever lived who is my namesake, it's the Jamaican word for “chaos”.
+     Apart from it being a super badass movie with one of the top actors ever lived (who btw is my namesake), it's the Jamaican word for “chaos”.
 With years of work experience in operations, I thaught it fits quite good. 😎

 - 👀 I’m interested in data, good food and conversations about Harry Potter.